ahonokalia/Phase-3-Project/README.md

 The notebook implements a data-driven approach involving:

 1. **Exploratory Data Analysis (EDA)**: Assessing demographic arrest rates and identifying patterns in stop outcomes.
-2. **Machine Learning Model**: Developing a classification model to predict arrest likelihood while incorporating ethical safeguards.
+2. **Machine Learning Model**: Developing a classification model with a baseline of logistic regression and decision trees to predict arrest likelihood while incorporating ethical safeguards.
 3. **Optimization and Validation**: Recommending resource prioritization and evaluating model performance with fairness metrics.

 ## Dataset

 The dataset used for this analysis is derived from the Terry v.
 Ohio case and includes various features related to police stops and arrest outcomes.
-You can access the dataset [here]((https://github.com/ahonokalia/Phase-3-Project/blob/main/Terry_Stops_20241201.csv)).
+You can access the dataset [here].

 ## Non-technical Presentation
-Additionally I've prepared a non-technical presentation which can be found [here](https://github.com/ahonokalia/Phase-3-Project/blob/main/Non-Technical%20Presentation_%20Analyzing%20Terry%20Stops%20and%20Arrest%20Decisions.pdf)
+Additionally, I've prepared a non-technical presentation which can be found [here].

+## Full Results & Dataset
+For a detailed view of my analysis and findings, you can access the Jupyter notebook showing all work [here](https://github.com/ahonokalia/Phase-3-Project/blob/main/your_notebook_file.ipynb).